sohankunkerkar/ocm-operator/README.md

-# ocm-operator
+# on-prem-operator
-An operator for OCM on-prem installation
+An operator for installing an OCM on-prem instance